 What is the PHP scripting language?
 Why is it so popular for open source software?
 How does it work?
 How can I start using it?
 These are all questions that the newbie Web professional (and others) ask, especially as PHP becomes the de facto standard rivaling ASP and JSP.
-OpenPro business software is the first erp software solution to use PHP scripting language.
-PHP is in over 85% of the internet applications across the world.
-There is currently over 1 million php programmers available today.
+OpenPro business software is the first ERP software solution to use PHP scripting language.
+PHP is in over 85% of Internet applications around the world.
+There are currently over 1 million PHP programmers available today.

 What is PHP?

-PHP is the P in the LAMP stack, or Linux, Apache, Mysql and PHP.
+PHP is the P in the LAMP stack, or Linux, Apache, MySQL and PHP.
 PHP (Hypertext Preprocessor) is an open source, server-side, HTML embedded scripting language used to create dynamic Web pages.
-PHP script is embedded within an HTML document, and the programmer can jump between HTML and PHP seamlessly within the document while the code remains inaccessible to users because it is processed on the server.
+PHP script is embedded within an HTML document; while programmers jump between HTML and PHP seamlessly within the document, the code remains inaccessible to users because it is processed on the server.
 It combines the power of CGI scripting with the ease of working within HTML.